jcorporation/myMPD/README.md

 ## Run

-On the first startup myMPD reads some environments variables for initial configuration.
+On the first startup myMPD reads some environments variables and tries to autodetect the MPD connection configuration.

 - https://github.com/jcorporation/myMPD/wiki/Configuration